Australian prime minister loses control of WeChat account | Politics

 Morrison's office declined to comment on the report.

+In response to a question from The Associated Press, WeChat's parent company Tencent said there was "no evidence of any hacking or third-party intrusion,'' related to Morrison's account.

+"Based on our information, this appears to be a dispute over account ownership,'' the company said.

-Joint Parliamentary Committee on Intelligence and Security Chair James Paterson said WeChat has not replied to an Australian government request that the prime minister's account be restored.
+In accordance with Chinese regulations, Morrison's public account was registered with a Chinese citizen and was later transferred to its current operator, the company said.
+It identified the present owner of the account only as a "technology services company,'' adding that it would "continue to look into this matter further.''
+Joint Parliamentary Committee on Intelligence and Security Chair James Paterson said WeChat had not immediately replied to an Australian government request that the prime minister's account be restored.

 Paterson accused the Chinese Communist Party of censoring the prime minister with Australia's elections due by May.

-Paterson, who is a member of Morrison's conservative Liberal Party, called on all lawmakers to boycott the platform, which is owned by Chinese technology giant Tencent.
+Paterson, who is a member of Morrison's conservative Liberal Party, called on all lawmakers to boycott the platform.

 "What the Chinese government has done by shutting down an Australian account is foreign interference of Australian democracy in an election year," Paterson said.